 Deutsche Bank opened the first of its offices in the UAE before expanding further into the region, while other foreign banks, including Bank of China, Citibank, and BNP Paribas, also have operations there.

-Islamic banking refers to financial institutions which follow the principles of Islamic law (Shariah law) and incorporate them as part of their banking practices.
+Islamic banking refers to financial institutions that follow the principles of Islamic law (Shariah law) and incorporate them as part of their banking practices.

 The most notable difference is their approach to lending, whereby the collection of interest payments is forbidden.
 (You can find more information about Islamic banking in our FAQ section at the bottom of the article.)

-So even as a corporate customer, situations could arise which will require you to visit the bank in person to conduct business.
-Business which, in other jurisdictions, could otherwise be done remotely.
-We know people who experienced this first hand with Emirates NBD, for example.
+So, even as a corporate customer, situations could arise that will require you to visit the bank in person to conduct business.
+Business, which, in other jurisdictions, could otherwise be done remotely.
+We know people who experienced this firsthand with Emirates NBD, for example.

 Of course, some of you may prefer the personal touch and find the added layers of due diligence and direct personal service reassuring.
 For others, however, who are looking for a less hands-on jurisdiction where everything can be done remotely, it may be a dealbreaker.

-Our company views them all impartially to help you choose the solution that best suits your needs.
-We take everything into account, including your assets, investments, business operations and other factors, to create an all-encompassing Action Plan that covers everything from offshore banking and asset protection to legal tax reduction.
+At Nomad Capitalist, we view them all impartially to help you choose the solution that best suits your needs.
+We take everything into account, including your assets, investments, business operations, and other factors, to create an all-encompassing Action Plan that covers everything from offshore banking and asset protection to legal tax reduction.